MECHANICAL DESIGN & MACHINE DESIGN

 Documentation

-I was responsible for documenting the entire group project, not just my own subsystem.
+I was responsible for documenting the entire group project.
 That meant writing up the gantry design, end effector, firmware, and the web interface as well as the electronics, pulling together notes and photos from the rest of the team.
 The full site is on GitHub.

 View Group Documentation Site →Project Management